PoC-dev/as400-sfltemplates/readme.txt

   record.

 You can always type Option 17 in PDM to call SDA.
-It helps greatly for reviewing screens without code being written yet using SDA option 12.
+It helps greatly for reviewing screens without code being written yet, using SDA option 12.
 Maybe refrain from saving changes made in SDA: It will delete all comments and most likely reorder statements.